webdev408/python-streamlit-data-exploration/README.md

 1. Create a README.me file in the root directory by command: touch README.md 2.Open the README.md file in vs code editor and write the steps for setting up the environment and using streamlit.
 Here are the steps:
-   a. in root directory: commandline--python -m venv (name of your environment) b.activate the environment(name of the environment) with: source name of the environment/Scripts/activate.
+   a. in root directory: commandline:python -m venv (name of your environment) b.activate the environment(name of the environment) with: source name of the environment/Scripts/activate.
    Now that the env is active,